 \end{thm}

+In Section~\ref{sec:main-proof-2}, we will prove that (A) implies Conditions~(B),and~(C), so that Theorem~\ref{thm:main-compact} follows from Theorem~\ref{thm:main-under-ABC}.
+However, the constants $C_B$ and $C_C$ obtained from this proof are not sharp, and we will see in the examples of Section~\ref{sec:almost-sure-contraction} that sharper constants can sometimes be obtained directly.
+In this case, Theorem~\ref{thm:main-under-ABC} provides better bounds than Theorem~\ref{thm:main-compact}.
+This explains why we state Theorem~\ref{thm:main-under-ABC} under the three Conditions~(A), (B) and~(C).

-\begin{rem} An explicit expression for the constant $C_1$ can also be obtained from the proof.
-Because the proof of~\eqref{eq:main-compact} and~\eqref{eq:hyp-eta} from~(A'), (B) and~(C) is more direct than from (A), the expression~\eqref{eq:alpha-explicite} is sharper than the one we obtain from (A).
-We make a more detailed analysis of this formula in cases with almost sure contracting coupling in Section~\ref{sec:almost-sure-contraction}.
-Obtaining good bounds for the constant $\alpha$ may be important because it is known that, for unkilled process, convergences rates may be better in Wasserstein distance than in total variation (see e.g.~\cite[Theorem 2.2]{Malrieu2015} for an example with PDMP). \end{rem}
+\begin{rem} Obtaining good bounds for the constant $\alpha$ may be important because it is known that, for unkilled processes, convergence rates may be better in Wasserstein distance than in total variation (see e.g.~\cite[Theorem 2.2]{Malrieu2015} for an example with PDMP).
+An explicit expression for the pre-exponential factor $C_1$ can also be obtained from the proof. \end{rem}